 • Choose Network.

-• Once your Nest scans available networks, find your Wi-Fi and, if you have one, put in your password.
+• After your Nest scans available networks, find your Wi-Fi and, if necessary, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
 Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.

 • Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.